 Ghost of the Pacific was founded by Sean and David Kebely in the late summer of 2016.
 The bands original lineup consisted of; Josh Williams on vocals, Sean Kebely on guitar, Francis Hunnycut on bass, David Kebely on Keys and Brad Turner on Drums.

 In December of 2016, it was mutually decided that drummer Brad Turner would leave the band to pursue other musical interests.
 Michael Ball was the first drummer we auditioned that same month.
 He showed up completely prepared and ready to rock.
 He was such a good fit that we didn't feel the need to audition anyone else and he was officially named in January of 2017.

-Bassist Francis Hunnycut decided it was time to move on and focus on other areas of his life that following May.
+Bassist Francis Hunnycut decided it was time to move on and focus on other areas of his life.
 Kyle McClelland filled in for a couple of shows but Francis eventually came back to rejoin the band on an interim basis until we could find a suitable replacement.